Embed This Data

 - FDI Inflow:

+Ceylon gained independence from the U.K. in 1948; its name was changed to Sri Lanka in 1972.
 President Mahinda Rajapaksa was voted out of office in January 2015.
-Prime Minister Maithripala Sirisena, who ran against him on pledges to restore parliamentary democracy and rein in corruption, formed a coalition government with the opposition United National Party (UNP) and reinstated presidential term limits.
-Parliamentary elections in August 2015 brought UNP leader Ranil Wickremesinghe to power as the new prime minister.
-Sirisena and Wickremesinghe have pledged to work together for ethnic reconciliation and in September 2015 co-sponsored a U.N.
+Prime Minister Maithripala Sirisena, who ran on pledges to restore parliamentary democracy and rein in corruption, formed a coalition government with the opposition United National Party and reinstated presidential term limits.
+Parliamentary elections brought UNP leader Ranil Wickremesinghe to power as prime minister in August 2015.
+Sirisena and Wickremesinghe have pledged to work for ethnic reconciliation and in September 2015 cosponsored a U.N.
 Human Rights Council resolution acknowledging that war crimes were committed by both the government and the Liberation Tigers of Tamil Eelam during the civil war that ended in 2009.

 The top personal income tax rate is 24 percent, and the top corporate tax rate is 28 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 10.7 percent of total domestic income.
-Government spending has amounted to 18.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 6.0 percent of GDP.
-Public debt is equivalent to 74.4 percent of GDP.
+The overall tax burden equals 12.1 percent of total domestic income.
+Over the past three years, government spending has amounted to 18.9 percent of total output (GDP), and budget deficits have averaged 6.3 percent of GDP.
+Public debt is equivalent to 77.3 percent of GDP.

 A streamlined business startup process has improved an already efficient regulatory system.
 A rigid legal framework makes it difficult for companies to reduce their workforce, and the cost of dismissing a worker is one of the highest in the world.
 The government maintains an extensive system of price controls and subsidies that distort most sectors of the economy while also subsidizing state-owned enterprises and housing.